seerhein-lab/micgwaf/README.md

 ### Checkout the project into eclipse

+Micgwaf is organized as a hierarchical project, i.e. the subprojects are subfolders of a parent project which itself is a maven project.
+This project structure is not supported out of the box by eclipse.
-The following procedure can be followed to checkout this project into eclipse
+However, the following procedure can be followed to checkout this project into eclipse:

 - use the git repository exploring perspective and clone the micgwaf repository from github
 - right-click the cloned repo and select import projects... then select "import as general project"